 Throughout the years, the Obama and Trump administrations have both participated, and in 2018 we co-hosted the awards with the United Service Organizations (USO).
 Along with my other responsibilities, I assisted the USO with their environment design for the fundraising gala where we revealed our 2018 winner.
 National media outlets (including Fox & Friends, CNN, The View, Ellen and Oprah) have featured our team’s hard work, and celebrities – including Taya Kyle (wife of Chris Kyle from American Sniper), some of NASCAR’s top drivers, Terry Bradshaw, Gary Sinise, Kellie Pickler, The American Military Spouse Choir and many more – have contributed to these events.
-For the final results of this case study, please go to the bottom of the page.

 Visit the end of the case study for the results.
 If you don’t have time, click here and you will be magically transported (get to the point MC…).

 Case Study ComponentsIdentity Rebranding, Social Media Voting Campaigns, Nomination and Sponsorship Videos, Print Collateral, Lifestyle Photography Photoshoots, Editorial Coverage, Environment Design, Media Coverage

 Type of WorkAgency - Armed Forces Insurance, VIQTORY (Military Spouse)